deenahab/Monthly-Deaths/README.md

 ## Contents
 This data repository contains:

 -The original raw dataset .csv file which contains all the numerical data on monthly deaths.
 Located in the "Data" folder.
+Here is a direct link to the dataset here: [monthly_deaths](https://data.cdc.gov/api/views/bxq8-mugm/rows.csv?accessType=DOWNLOAD)

 -A python notebook outlining step by step instructions on how to filter and merge the data into an another subset.
 Known as an ipynb file.